manolinaqua/fish-disease-library/Fish Disease Library/Viral Diseases/Infectious Salmon Anemia (ISA).md

     - **Scotland (1998-99):** The outbreak was successfully eradicated [2](https://thefishsite.com/disease-guide/infectious-salmon-anaemia-isa).
     - **Norway:** Cases of ISA continue to occur, with 1 to 20 outbreaks annually, mostly clustering in northern Norway in recent years [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8471646/).

-- **Lessons Learned:** The importance of early detection, with research showing that large viral shedding events occur before fish mortality, providing an opportunity for early intervention [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8471646/).
+- **Lessons Learned:** The importance of early detection, with research showing that large viral shedding events occur before fish mortality, providing an opportunity for early intervention [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8471646/)
 ## Data Insights
 ### Disease Impact by Country
 #### Canada

 - **ISA Incidence in Canada:**
     - ISA has been a recurring problem in Canada, particularly in the Bay of Fundy in New Brunswick [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).
+    - First outbreak was recorded in 1998, which resulted in a $10M CAD support package [11](https://georgiastrait.org/press/nightmare-in-new-brunswick-a-lesson-for-bc/)

 - **Geographical Spread:**
-    - The disease has been reported in various regions, including New Brunswick and Nova Scotia [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).
+    - The disease has been reported in various regions, including New Brunswick and Nova Scotia [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf) [10](https://webharvest.gov/peth04/20041029043154/http://www.lsc.usgs.gov/FHB/leaflets/FHB85.pdf).

 - **Economic Impact:**
     - ISA results in annual losses of approximately $4.8–$5.5 million (U.S.) to farmers in New Brunswick [1](https://www.cfsph.iastate.edu/Factsheets/pdfs/infectious_salmon_anemia.pdf).